An Experimental Study of Class Imbalance in Federated Learning: Related Works

-The aforementioned papers proposed new techniques to tackle class imbalance, which shows the necessity of studying the class imbalance issue in federated learning.
-However, none of them provided a fundamental understanding of when and how class imbalance can affect models' performance at local and global levels.
+The aforementioned papers proposed new techniques to tackle class imbalance in specific setting, which shows the necessity of studying the class imbalance issue in federated learning.
+However, they all treated a small part of class imbalance scenario as the full picture of class imbalance in federated learning.
+Astraea was only valid with slightly global imbalance, while Ratio Loss can do nothing with a balanced global dataset consisted of imbalance local datasets.
+Ratio Loss addressed the impact of mismatch between local and global imbalance, while the conclusion is drawn based on particular experiments setting without considering more general case with other imbalance degree.
+In addition, Metrics used in those works include imbalance ratio, cosine similarity cannot fully reflect the imbalance states.
+Likelihood-ratio imbalanced degree (LRID)~\cite{Zhu2018} failed to measure the multiclass imbalance degree as well.
+The comparison between those metrics and ours will be discussed in Section~\ref{sec:cid}.
 This paper thus aims at an in-depth understanding of class imbalance in various federated learning scenarios, which will help to develop the most suitable solutions in the future.